-The lower annual fuel costs lead to life-cycle cost savings for both education buildings.
+The lower annual fuel costs lead to overall life-cycle cost savings for both education buildings; however, the single-story education reflects negative LCC when adopting the envelope-only requirements.
 On a per square foot basis, the life-cycle cost savings are slightly higher for the two-story school.
-The lighting-only case shows that the ASHRAE 90.1-1999 requirements for reduced LPDs in education buildings is cost effective with an SIR that exceeds 3 and the adjusted rate of return is more than 10%.
+The lighting-only case shows that the ASHRAE 90.1-2001 requirements for reduced LPDs in education buildings is cost effective with an SIR that exceeds 3 and the adjusted rate of return is more than 10%.
 The shorter operating hours for these buildings is reflected in the economic measures.
 The SIR and AIRR measures for the two education buildings are lower than the corresponding measures for office and retail buildings.